comfy/comfortable-mexican-sofa/README.md

   this feature**: Some Comfy tags may expect to know about the **page** they are being rendered on, and will produce unexpected results when they only know about the **layout**.
+* A seperate `head` field on layouts that can optionally be rendered by an application layout.

 Features
 --------